 - 2 teaspoons seeds of choice such as sesame and poppy (optional)

-Whisk together the first 12 dry ingredients oat flour, millet flour, flax seed meal, sorghum flour, buckwheat flour, teff flour, tapioca flour, sugar, xanthan gum, and salt.
+Whisk together the first 11 dry ingredients oat flour, millet flour, flax seed meal, sorghum flour, buckwheat flour, teff flour, tapioca flour, sugar, xanthan gum, salt, and yeast.

 In the bowl of your mixer, combine the water, eggs, oil, and vinegar.